tasesmuemils/100DaysOfCode/README.md

 # day 15 16.11.2017
 Didnt do nothing yesterday and I feel pretty bad about my self.
 So I finished Jon Duckett HTML/CSS book and now Im reading Jon Duckett JavaScript/jQuery book.
 Its only begining and I think few next week I will concentrate only on this book.
 Still everyday I will write down my progress on the book here.

+# day 16 17.11.2017
+Finished 1/b chapter "How do computers fit in with the world around them".
+Excellent explenations with hotel and cars as object examples.
+Putting down some notes really helps.
+Cant wait to go further.